shakna-israel/NecromancersApprentice/docs/002-Chapter-Two.md

 The laughter fled as she plunged it the water again, the shark staring her in the eyes, the black holes of utter depth looking into her.
 Green liquid bled out from its mouth, the water boiling around it.

-Fear clutched her heart, but the shark moved first, she felt it's jaw close around her shoulder and she let out a scream of pain...
+Fear clutched her heart, but the shark moved first, she felt its jaw close around her shoulder and she let out a scream of pain...
 But surprise hit her.

 It didn't actually hurt.